 “Old times” was Los Angeles in the early 2000s, where we’d lived and worked a few blocks from each other.
 We connected creatively and through shared health and wellness stuff.
 Yoga, hikes, cooking.
 All the sort of stuff you might expect from a couple of west LA guys in their 30s.
 I was working in graphic design, and he was studying.

 He was working on a children’s book back then.
 And when we got on video in 2020, he finally asked if I would illustrate it.
 Once I heard the prose, I immediately had to say yes.
 And what a great way to reconnect.
 Let’s just call it the bee book.

 Flash forward to October.
 Pencils, pastels, crayons, watercolors, colored pencils, gouache, and pens.
 You name it, and I had tried them all.
 None of them were giving in.
 I could not illustrate the bee book.
 I could not commit to a style, commit to the characters, or do any justice to the story.
 No matter what was in my head or black and white on the page.
 I couldn’t get it out in color.

 So we met again on video in a moment of despair.
 Was I mistaking my willingness for ability?
 He suggested, “How about we put this one on hold and do an alphabet book?”
 I was relieved.
 I was getting nowhere with the bees and needed a way out.
 Removing a storyline, simplifying character development, and shifting from animate to inanimate subjects paved the way for something unexpected.

-By May we’d published.
+By May, we’d published.
 Peculiar Produce was a great formula to get our collaboration going and dip our toes in the business end of producing art together.
 With sales growing in many countries and now offering packages to schools everywhere, we’re both excited to see this grow.
-Hopefully, soon, the bees will come back on the drawing board.
+Hopefully, soon, the bees will come back to the drawing board.
 It’s time!